Frequently asked questions

 When looking at a potential breach, we consider each case individually, taking into account the efforts made to comply with the access agreement.
 For example, if a university or college spends less than intended on outreach because of unavoidable delays in implementing a project, we will want assurance on its future outreach expenditure but are unlikely to apply a fine.
 Similarly, if a university makes a mistake in delivering financial support to students, we would require it to rectify the situation and pay any shortfall, but we would not necessarily apply a fine.

-OFFA’s remit does not cover admissions.
-The Higher Education Act 2004 specifically excludes institutions’ admissions policies and procedures from our remit (see point 3 of the original guidance letter we received).
-It is therefore inaccurate and misleading to call us the ‘admissions watchdog’.
+It is therefore not appropriate for us to comment on admissions policies.
+It is also inaccurate and misleading to call us the ‘admissions watchdog’.
 If you are looking for a succinct way of describing what we do, you could call us ‘the fair access watchdog’.

 Does OFFA require universities and colleges to use contextual data (e.g. information on what school an applicant went to) in their admissions procedures?